uChip/FrequencyReference/README.md

 <img src="https://raw.githubusercontent.com/uChip/FrequencyReference/master/revAbottom.png" alt="PCB Bottom" height="425" width="510">

-See the Bill of Materials (BOM) file in the repo Hardware folder for a parts list.
+See the Bill of Materials (BOM) file for a parts list.

 ## Status
   * Rev A PCB and firmware have been tested to be functional.
+Rev A is an earlier branch in this repo.
+The design has since moved on to add support for other oscillators.
+  * Rev B Not yet complete or tested.

 ## File Formats